jmayhall1/aes551-final/README.md

-# aes551-final
+c# aes551-final
-Code for calculating PGF and geostrophic wind values using MERRA data.
+Code for calculating PGF and geostrophic wind values using NCEP data.